EASTWEST VOICES OF SOUL – SWEET SOUL SISTER

 EastWest Voices of Soul is a VST-compatible sample library featuring performances from noted vocalist C.C.
 White.
 The 14GB library includes 76 patches with legato, polyphonic and phrase performances, three mic recordings and an extensive mix processing suite.

 The automated installation is painless using EastWest’s excellent Installation Centre app, your purchases simply show up ready for you to initialise when ready.
 The library is available as a one-time purchase or as part of a monthly Composer Cloud subscription.

-EastWest’s context-sensitive proprietary interface Play is required to load sample libraries, and though it is similar to Native Instruments’ Kontakt or UVI’s Falcon that offer a very synth orientated workflow, Play is a virtual mixing sandbox style environment designed specifically for mixing and layering expansion libraries.
+EastWest’s context-sensitive proprietary interface Play is required to load sample libraries, and though it is similar to Native Instruments Kontakt or UVI’s Falcon that offers a very synth-orientated workflow, Play is a virtual mixing sandbox-style environment designed specifically for mixing and layering expansion libraries.